 Mini Margherita Quinoa Frittatas

 Not only do these Mini Margherita Quinoa Frittatas taste incredible, they feed a crowd in a cinch and can freeze for days.
-Quinoa and eggs give you a one-two punch of protein so just two of these can be a satisfying and nutritious meal, and one makes for a smart snack with some serious staying power.
-(If you're always eating on the go, check out these 3 Eggs-cellent Ways to Make Egg Muffins.)
+Quinoa and eggs give you a one-two punch of protein, so just two of these can be a satisfying and nutritious meal, and one makes for a smart snack with some serious staying power.
+(If you're always eating on the go, check out these 3 easy ways to make egg muffins.)

-Sure, you may need a wafflemaker to whip this one up, but after seeing this Frittafle recipe we're running to the nearest Costco to buy one ASAP.
-The ingrdients themselves are pretty standard—bell pepper, roasted potatoes, arugula, bacon (we suggest trying turkey bacon), and cheese—but turning it into waffle form makes it that much more fun to eat.
+Sure, you may need a waffle iron to whip this one up, but after seeing this Frittafle recipe you'll be running to the nearest Costco to buy one ASAP.
+The ingrdients themselves are pretty standard—bell pepper, roasted potatoes, arugula, bacon, and cheese—but turning it into waffle form makes this vegetable frittata that much more fun to eat.

 Vegetably Versatile Frittata With Spinach and Herbs